Tinyblack/Oxford-EngSci-Thesis-Template/README.md

 * Email: [zimo.zhao@eng.ox.ac.uk](mailto:zimo.zhao@eng.ox.ac.uk)
 * Website: [https://eng.ox.ac.uk/smp](https://eng.ox.ac.uk/smp)
 * Reporting issues and bugs to my Github repository is more welcomed.

+## Known Issues

+1. NOT supoort Overleaf.
+It requires local compliers to work.
+It is mainly caused by the Garamond font in the Title page.
+Overleaf do not support Garamond font.
+Currently I'm trying to find a walkthrough with different packages.

 ## Version History: